Clinigen buys Asia and Africa-focused Link Healthcare

-LONDON Britain's Clinigen Group (CLINC.L) said on Tuesday it would buy Link Healthcare, a specialist pharma company focussed on markets in Asia, Africa and Australasia, for a maximum 100 million pounds.
+LONDON Britain's Clinigen Group (CLINC.L) said on Tuesday it would buy Link Healthcare, a specialist pharma company focused on markets in Asia, Africa and Australasia, for a maximum 100 million pounds ($155 million).

 Chief Executive Peter George said the acquisition, for an initial 44.5 million pounds with the rest dependent on meeting certain milestones, would broaden the company's international distribution network.